 sky objects unique to the southern hemisphere.
 See the moon if she

-is visible, and the Milky Way if she isn't.
-Gaze up close to a planet.
+is visible or the Milky Way if she isn't.
+Gaze closely at a planet.
 Hear how Great Barrier Island has become a Dark Sky Sanctuary, and what makes our island so special.

 Great Barrier Island

-Good Heavens is located on the beautiful and remote Great Barrier Island.
-In summer, the island is lively and fun.
+Good Heavens is located on beautiful and remote Great Barrier Island.
+In summer, our island is lively and fun.
 In winter, serene and picturesque.
-In summer, our beaches are full of families enjoying the sea and sand.
-In winter, enjoy the beach to yourself.
-Summer stargazing is full of well known constellations, is pleasantly cool and a perfect activity to follow your dinner out or an evening BBQ.
+In summer, some of our beaches are full of families enjoying sea and sand.
+In winter, you will have most beaches to yourself.
+In summer stargazing comprises of well known constellations and pleasant coolness - a perfect activity to follow dinner or an evening BBQ.
 Winter stargazers enjoy the spectacular full sweep of the Milky Way, plenty of planets and early, crisp nights.

 The island is unique.
 It’s remote, off the grid, and its permanent population is less than 1000.
 It's accessible by plane or ferry from Auckland, New Zealand.
-Lying 88 km north east of Auckland, getting here is part of the adventure!
+At a distance of 88 km north east of Auckland, getting here is part of the adventure!

 Needless to say, planning for your trip to the Aotea/Great Barrier Island is essential.

 There are plenty of options for transport and accommodation on the island, and it is much easier to organise this before you arrive.
-Use www.greatbarrier.co.nz to look at the great places to stay, best way to get around the island and activities that excite you.
+Use www.greatbarrier.co.nz to look for great places to stay, the best way to get around the island and activities that excite you.

 Travel to Great Barrier Island